ltu-22182929/AI-Capsule/ai-capsule/README.md

 ### Implementation decision

-The application is designed so the production Express server serves both the React frontend and the API.
-This keeps the application on a single origin and reduces unnecessary CORS and cross-origin cookie configuration.
+I chose to serve the built React frontend and the Express API from the same deployed application.
+This will keep the frontend and backend on the same origin, which simplifies the OAuth callback and JWT cookie configuration.
+It also avoids unnecessary CORS and cross-origin cookie issues.

+I chose SQLite because the assignment accepts it as the minimum relational database requirement, and the application only needs a small single-user-owned CRUD data model.

 ## Known Limitation
+The application currently uses SQLite as its database.
+This works well for local development and satisfies the assignment requirements, but if the deployed application uses an ephemeral filesystem, the stored data may be lost after a service restart or redeployment.

-The application uses one simple `capsules` table and does not implement file upload.
+The application also uses one simple `capsules` table and does not implement file upload.
 Screenshot evidence is stored as an optional URL instead.
 This keeps the application focused on the required authentication, CRUD, and deployment workflow.

 Additional features such as advanced filtering, charts, and file upload were not prioritised because they are not required for the core assignment behaviour.

-## Video Demonstration Checklist

-The final 3–5 minute video will demonstrate the deployed version of the application.

-- Show the public deployed URL
-- Open `/api/health` and show `{ "status": "ok" }`
-- Run the no-authentication cURL test and show `401 Unauthorized`
-- Run the fake JWT cURL test and show `401 Unauthorized`
-- Complete GitHub OAuth login
-- Demonstrate CREATE
-- Demonstrate READ
-- Demonstrate UPDATE
-- Demonstrate DELETE
-- Show cloud environment-variable names without revealing secret values
-- Explain the database/storage approach and one deployment limitation

-## Submission Checklist

-- [ ] Source-code ZIP includes `package.json`, frontend, backend, and database setup files
-- [ ] `node_modules` is excluded
-- [ ] `.env` and secret values are excluded
-- [ ] Public deployment remains available during marking
-- [ ] Deployment placeholders in this README are completed
-- [ ] Public cURL tests are completed and recorded
-- [ ] 3–5 minute MP4 includes working video and audio
-- [ ] Video shows the deployed app, OAuth login, JWT protection, and complete CRUD